What came first the chicken or the egg?

 A related question that impacts your communication confidence as a leader, is what comes first confidence or competence.

-This question is a major part of my new course, The Communication Confidence Bootcamp (version 2.0 will launch in February).
+This question is a major part of my new course, The Communication Confidence Bootcamp (the next cohort launches soon).

 The chicken-egg conundrum is one of the first paradoxical questions we learn in elementary school.